modernistik/parse-stack/README.md

 #### Has Many
 Parse has many ways to implement one-to-many and many-to-many associations: `Array`, `Parse Relation` or through a `Query`.
 How you decide to implement your associations, will affect how `has_many` works in Parse-Stack.
 Parse natively supports one-to-many and many-to-many relationships using `Array` and `Relations`, as described in [Relational Data](https://parseplatform.github.io/docs/js/guide/#relational-data).
 Both of these methods require you define a specific column type in your Parse table that will be used to store information about the association.

 In addition to `Array` and `Relation`, Parse-Stack also implements the standard `has_many` behavior prevalent in other frameworks through a query where the associated class contains a foreign pointer to the local class, usually the inverse of a `belongs_to`.
-This requires that the associated class
+This requires that the associated class has a defined column that contains a pointer the refers to the defining class.

 ##### Query
 In this implementation, a `has_many` association for a Parse class requires that another Parse class will have a foreign pointer that refers to instances of this class.
 This is the standard way that `has_many` relationships work in most databases systems.
 This is usually the case when you have a class that has a `belongs_to` relationship to instances of the local class.